Jacques Kupfermann: Early years

-Unsurprisingly, with his parents now feared deported or worse, his teen years in the Bronx, NY were troubled ones and after a minor misdemeanour Jacques was sent to a corrective facility in Engelwood, New Jersey for delinquent boys where, happily, he lighted upon the man who turned his life around – psychologist Dr Abe Kraig who ran the facility with his wife.
-Dr Kraig virtually adopted Jacques, and recognising his talent, encouraged him to apply for a scholarship to The High School of Music & Art in New York, which he was awarded.
-At that time, Jacques, however, had one overriding desire: he wanted to volunteer as a G.I. and fight – and above all, to return to Vienna to establish the fate of his parents.
-At the end of the war he was sent as a paratrooper to Northern Italy.
-He spent one year in Italy and when he finally did return to Vienna after the war, he discovered that neighbours had denounced his parents and that they had then been rounded up and deported on one of the transports to the East.
-His disillusionment with the Viennese was such that he vowed never to return, and never did.
+Unsurprisingly, with his parents having been deported, or possibly worse, his teen years in the Bronx, NY were troubled, with Jacques being sent to a corrective facility in Engelwood, New Jersey after committing a minor misdemeanour.
+Dr Abe Kraig, who ran the facility at the time encouraged him to apply for a scholarship to The High School of Music & Art in New York.

+Even though Jacques was awarded said scholarship, he had another career path in mind at the time; he wanted to volunteer as a G.I. and fight – and above all return to Vienna to look for his parents.
+At the end of the war he was deployed as a paratrooper to Northern Italy.
+Having spent one year in Italy, he finally returned to Vienna when the war was over, where he discovered that neighbours had denounced his parents and that they had then been rounded up and deported to the East.
+Shocked by the decision his parents former neighbours made, Jacques vowed to never return to his former home in Vienna and never did.

 Returning to the States, Jacques studied at the Art Students League of New York with Yasuo Kuniyoshi, whose colour theories exerted an important influence on his later style.

-At the end of the 1940s, he briefly joined his sister in newly established Israel working for the IDF, helping to build the town of Eilat.
+In the late 1940s, he briefly joined his sister in newly established Israel working for the IDF, helping to build the town of Eilat.
 There followed a somewhat restless period where he travelled extensively, in-between studying at the Académie de la Grande Chaumière, Paris and State Academy, Norway.
 He famously made one trip round Europe on a motorbike with a little sidecar attached for his beloved basset-beagle hound, Sam.
 He lived and painted in Mexico for a few years, and lived for a few years in Norway whose glacial and brooding scenery helped establish his unique style and palette.
 He was to develop the same sort of relationship with the harsh landscapes of Maine, where he would retreat for a few months to a remote hunting camp every year as a woodland guide.